Sorry, but I'm unable to find the resource/publication you requested. Please use the search function or browse to find what you're looking for.

 This 225 page guide is in a three-ring binder format and each copy comes with a cd.
 It is a ï¿½must-readï¿½ for any forest landowner and the professionals who work with them.

 The Understanding Bullying Publication is a comprehensive guide for parents who are trying to deal with the recent epidemic of bullying in our schools and communities.
 This comprehensive 16 page guide provides parents and teachers with the latest research on bullying and provides, clear, easy to understand advice about how to recognize, understand and deal with bullies.
 It is written for parents in an attractive, easy to understand format.
-This publication is written by Dr. Malcolm Smith, Extension's Family Life and Family Policy Specialist and a national expert.
+This publication is written by Dr. Malcolm Smith, a national expert and formerly Extension's Family Life and Family Policy Specialist.

 Also available is an "Understanding Bullying" Trainer's Kit which includes a copy of the parent brochure, a CD with a power point presentation for use with parents and community groups, links to hundreds of resources instructions for teaching about bullying and a additional information useful for parent educators, school and juvenile court personnel and social service professionals.